2025 Storm Events in Rockford

 Roofing Materials for Rockford

-Architectural shingles represent the most popular choice throughout the Rockford area, installed on the majority of residential roof replacements.
-Priced between $5.50 and $7.50 per square foot installed, these dimensional shingles provide 25-30 years of service while offering enhanced aesthetics compared to basic options.
-Their layered construction provides better wind resistance than three-tab alternatives, an important consideration given the area's severe storm exposure.
-For most Rockford homeowners, architectural shingles deliver the optimal combination of affordability and durability.
+Architectural shingles remain the most popular choice throughout the Rockford area, installed on the majority of residential roof replacements.
+These dimensional shingles provide 25-30 years of reliable service while offering enhanced aesthetics compared to basic three-tab options.
+Their layered construction delivers superior wind resistance, an important consideration given the area's severe storm exposure with gusts reaching 70-80 mph.
+For most Rockford homeowners seeking dependable protection without premium material investments, architectural shingles represent the optimal balance of durability and value.

-Three-tab shingles remain available as the budget-conscious option at $4.50-$5.50 per square foot installed, but their 15-20 year lifespan and vulnerability to wind lift make them a questionable value in this climate.
-While the lower upfront cost appeals to some homeowners, the need for earlier replacement often negates initial savings.
-These basic shingles simply were not engineered for the punishment Rockford weather delivers.
+Three-tab shingles remain available as an economical option, but their 15-20 year lifespan and vulnerability to wind lift make them a questionable choice for this climate.
+While the lower initial investment appeals to some budget-conscious homeowners, the need for earlier replacement often negates any savings.
+These basic shingles simply were not engineered for the punishment Rockford weather delivers through harsh winters and severe storms.

-Impact-resistant shingles have gained significant traction in Rockford due to the area's frequent hail storms.
-Rated Class 3 or Class 4 for impact resistance, these shingles cost $7.00-$12.00 per square foot but often qualify for insurance premium discounts that offset the higher investment.
-For homeowners in the 61104 zip code and other high-hail-impact areas, the enhanced protection and potential insurance savings make impact-resistant shingles a compelling choice.
+Impact-resistant shingles have gained significant traction in Rockford due to the area's frequent hail activity.
+Rated Class 3 or Class 4 for impact resistance, these shingles withstand hail strikes that would damage standard materials.
+Many insurance companies offer premium discounts for impact-resistant installations, helping offset the higher initial investment.
+For homeowners in the 61104 zip code and other high-hail-impact areas, the enhanced protection and potential insurance benefits make impact-resistant shingles particularly compelling.

 Roofing Permits in Rockford

-Illinois state law mandates that all roofing contractors hold either a Limited or Unlimited Roofing License issued by the Illinois Department of Financial and Professional Regulation.
-Contractors must also maintain minimum general liability coverage of $500,000 and property damage insurance of $250,000.
-Homeowners should verify these credentials before signing any contract, as work performed by unlicensed contractors can result in permit violations and voided warranties.
+Illinois state law requires all roofing contractors to hold either a Limited or Unlimited Roofing License issued by the Illinois Department of Financial and Professional Regulation (IDFPR).
+Contractors must designate a Qualifying Party who has passed the state examination and demonstrated required experience.
+Homeowners can verify any contractor's license status through the IDFPR online lookup system before signing contracts.
+Work performed by unlicensed contractors can result in permit violations, voided warranties, and potential liability issues for the property owner.

 Choosing a roofing contractor in Rockford